 - hold managerial positions in the Mobile Systems industry;

 - hold critical positions in Mobile industry operators.

 Access to Further Studies

-The graduate program provides the basis for acceptance to a doctoral degree in Computer Science.
+The graduate programme provides the basis for acceptance to a doctoral degree in Computer Science.

 Course assessment usually comprises of a comprehensive final exam and continuous assessment.
 Continuous assessment can include amongst others, mid terms, projects, and class participation.